laboon/ebook/text/25_test_plans.md

 Although you could execute a test plan for fun or for your own sense of self-improvement, in most cases you want to record what the results of the test plan were.
 This can be done using custom test tracking software, a simple spreadsheet program, or even just a notebook.
 In some cases, this will be necessary due to the regulatory environment, but even if it is not required, keeping track of what tests have passed and which have not will be extremely useful.

-When tracking a test run, there are several pieces of information that you will want to include.
+When tracking a test run, there are several pieces of information that you will want to include:

 1. The date the test was executed
 1. The name or other identifier (e.g., login or ID number) of the tester